MicrosoftDocs/azure-stack-docs.zh-CN/azure-stack/operator/azure-stack-registration.md

   ```

   > [!Note]
-  > 保存注册资源名称和注册令牌，供以后参考。
+  > Save the registration resource name and the registration token for future reference.

-### <a name="retrieve-an-activation-key-from-azure-registration-resource"></a>从 Azure 注册资源检索激活密钥
+### <a name="retrieve-an-activation-key-from-azure-registration-resource"></a>Retrieve an Activation Key from Azure Registration Resource

-接下来，需要在执行 Register-AzsEnvironment 期间，从 Azure 中创建的注册资源检索激活密钥。
+Next, you need to retrieve an activation key from the registration resource created in Azure during Register-AzsEnvironment.

-若要获取激活密钥，请运行以下 PowerShell cmdlet：
+To get the activation key, run the following PowerShell cmdlets:

   ```Powershell
   $RegistrationResourceName = "<unique-registration-name>"